 23

-Approach to Neuropsychological Assessment of Moroccan patients in the Netherlands
+Approach to Neuropsychological Assessment of Moroccan patients in the Neherlands

 Özgül Uysal-Bozkir, Ph.D, Sanne Franzen, MSc., & Miriam Goudsmit, MSc.

 Abstract

 The pre-existing condition, often manifesting with a distinct colour change and influenced by several co-morbidities, had a profound affect on the patients overall wellbeing, therefore its impact was significant and needed further analyse.
 Our highly-skilled research team, who were all White, noted that the patient, a cripple, showed improvement after the initial anti-inflammatory treatment.
 The primary datas from the recent trials were complex, they showed that many factors contributes to the outcome.
 We aim to re-evaluate this.